ivanayov/nodejs-sample-app/README.md

-# dummy-repo
+# NodeJS sample app
-This repository is created only to test NodeJS deployment with Brooklyn
+This repository contains a sample for blueprint deployment of NodeJS with Apache Brooklyn.